r-park/event-emitter/README.md

 ```

 ## addListener(type, listener, once)
 Add a `listener` to the event `type`.
 Passing an optional `true` for `once` will automatically remove the listener after one call.

-Returns self.
+Returns the EventEmitter instance.

 Param          | Type          | Description
 ---------------|---------------|---------------------------------------------------